memoria-io/archived-reactive/README.md

 ## TODOs

 * CommandHandler with eventbus as eventstore
-* Pulsar as Eventstore
+* Pulsar as streaming bus
-* Kafka as Eventstore
 * Eventstore testing suite